ethanmoffat/EndlessClient/README.md

  - Chest spawn using non-existent item
  - Chest spawn pointing to non-chest

+BatchMap can easily be modified to take care of other batch processing tasks, such as dumping out values in map files for debugging or comparison.

 #### BatchPub

 BatchPub is designed to do batch processing of items within the EIF file.
-The goal behind this was to change all items matching a certain criteria to have the same updated property (for instance, when rendering hair, see above).
+It can be used to bulk change properties in the pubs based on certain criteria.

 #### EOBot

-EOBot launches a number of "bot" connections to a server that a) create accounts if they don't exist, b) login, c) create characters if they don't exist, and d) get the characters in game.

-Once the characters are in-game further code can be added to make them do whatever.
-Currently, they will send a party request to 'testuser' (if testuser is logged in) which was being used to test functionality of large parties.

-In the future I would like to be able to have a script processing system in place that allows an interpreter to control the bots that are being run.
-Anywhere from 1-25 bots can be launched.
+EOBot has recently been updated with an interpreter to make scripting of bots possible.
+The scripting language is the unholy offspring of javascript and php (really just inspired by the syntax of those languages).
+Run `EOBot --help` without any arguments to see more information on the command-line parameters it expects.

+The default behavior of EOBot when not running in script mode is as a TrainerBot.
+See `TrainerBot.cs` for more details on the implementation.

+EOBot is used by https://www.github.com/ethanmoffat/etheos to execute integration tests against server instances.

 #### PacketDecoder

-PacketDecoder is built for analysing raw WireShark packet data.
+PacketDecoder analyzes raw WireShark packet data.
 It provides a way to decode the raw data and convert the byte stream into values used in EO.

-The idea is to be able to copy/paste an init packet (to determine the encrypt/decrypt multiples) and then copy/paste the packet data that needs to be decoded for analysis.